mnaufal411/Fire-Extinguisher-Line-Follower/README.md

 #### Subscriber: ESP32 Robot
 The ESP32 subscribes to the `robot/fire` topic and continuously listens for incoming messages.

-- `ADA_API` → Robot stops navigation and activates the fan
+- `ADA_API` → Robot heading towards the fire and activates the fan if line sensor detected allWhite and Fire sensor detect fire
 - `TIDAK_ADA_API` → Robot resumes normal navigation or returns to base

 This decoupled architecture allows independent development of the vision system and the robot controller.